Climate Averages in Hanoi in February

 Tips for Visiting Hanoi in February

-During daylight hours in February, the weather is warm enough to be comfortable in a long sleeved shirt.
+During daylight hours in February, the weather is warm enough to be comfortable in a long-sleeved shirt.
 As temperatures drop slightly in the evening, it is best to take a jacket or sweater with you in order to remain warm when out-and-about in the city.
 Be prepared to pack warmer clothes as many buildings in Hanoi lack central heating.

 As February weather continues to be quite dry similar to January, make sure that you are drinking plenty of water to stay hydrated when outdoors.
 It’s also recommended that you continue to wear sunscreen during this time as the sun’s UV rays came become quite intense during the daylight hours.

 February is a wonderful time to visit Hanoi to participate in the many festivals and sample the traditional dishes that the city offers.
-If traveling to Hanoi during the Tet festival, be sure to make arrangements in advance, as transportation becomes crowded and traffic becomes heavy due to the amount of Vietnamese people traveling home for the holiday.
-The worst days to travel to Hanoi in February is two days before and three days after Tet, as many tourist sites, restaurants and shops will be closed for the holiday.
+If traveling to Hanoi during the Tet festival, be sure to make arrangements in advance, as transportation becomes crowded and traffic becomes heavy due to the number of Vietnamese people traveling home for the holiday.
+The worst days to travel to Hanoi in February are two days before and three days after Tet, as many tourist sites, restaurants and shops will be closed for the holiday.